ALBA-Synchrotron/ctalign/README.txt

 - Look for the simetry in the image.
 ROIs should be choosen from the center to the top and to the bottom; and from the center to the left and to the right.
+DONE

 - Allow the user not only choose the number or ROIs, but also the size of the ROIs (by giving some default values).
+DONE

 - Filtering images in order to only take into account the most contrasted objects in the image.
 Apply the alignment after having the images filtered.